Understanding Accessibility Review in Learning Environments

 What Shapes an Accessibility Review

 No two accessibility reviews look the same.
-The decisions an organization makes about scope, depth, timing, and involvement determine what kind of review is appropriate and what it will produce.
+The decisions an organisation makes about scope, depth, timing, and involvement determine what kind of review is appropriate and what it will produce.
 Understanding these dimensions helps set realistic expectations — and make better use of the review process.

 Scope